-Use SharePoint ticket system to quickly raise tickets from Outlook emails to SharePoint issue tracking lists.
+Use AssistMyTeam Issue Tracker add-in to quickly raise tickets from Outlook emails to SharePoint lists.
 Track incoming emails automatically, apply SLAs, use KB articles to answer to recurring questions and much more.

 - Raise tickets from emails in Outlook to one or more SharePoint lists.

 - Enforce service level agreements (SLA), assign technician and due date.

 - Automatically track and add email responses and replies to ticket.